Themes

 With the exception of Primary and Secondary colors, you can also enter hex and opacity values directly into the input field.

 By default, a theme is set to be a Light Theme.
 This means your app will have white or light-colored backgrounds and dark text.
-Alternatively you can set a theme to be a Dark Theme, often known as dark mode.
+Alternatively, you can set a theme to be a Dark Theme, often known as dark mode.
 With a dark theme, your app will have black or dark-colored backgrounds and white or light-colored text.

 Set the palette with your audience and primary use cases in mind.
-Dark palettes are more popular for mobile apps and night-time use, while they rarely used for corporate solutions.
+Dark palettes are more popular for mobile apps and night-time use, while they are rarely used for corporate solutions.
 When in doubt, choose a light theme.

-Under Color palette you can define the primary and secondary colors for your theme.
+Under Color palette, you can define the primary and secondary colors for your theme.
 These are the colors that you want to feature most prominently in your app and are available everywhere you can adjust the color in your UI.
 In a typical app, the primary color will be used for the main user interface elements and the secondary color as an accent color where required.
-For both of these colors, a lighter and darker version are automatically generated.
+For both of these colors, a lighter and darker version is automatically generated.

 You can choose to override the contrast text color for the primary and secondary colors.
 Contrast colors are used when the the main colors are used as solid backgrounds, for example in the App Bar or as buttons.
 The theme will apply sensible defaults, and ensure that dark text is used on light backgrounds and vice versa.